zhehaowang/zhehao.me/book-notes/food/readme.md

 The organization of land owning lords (counts) and serfs working the land also saw rise to Feudalism.

 In general, Western Europe in this period did not have the preconditions for a sophisticated food culture.

+### Islam

+Religion of the Bedouin, nomadic warrior / trader society in the deserts of the Arabian Peninsula.

+The prophet Mohammed was a merchant, married to a wealthy widow and served as her financial adviser.

+The development of Islam had clear Jewish and Christian influence.
+Islam (submission to the will of God) being the last and most complete of Abrahamic religions with simpler and more accessible accounts.
+E.g. explicit pictures of heaven and its pleasures; also the Quran being the mouthpiece of one person, it offers fewer conflicting accounts.
+Islam features no ascetic traditions, except certain sects.
+There is general appreciation for the arts, except creating image of God / idolatry.

+Hijrah, 622, the journey of the prophet to Medina.
+Year in which the Islamic calendar begins.

+Halal food (no pig or blood, properly prepared, no meat offered to pagan Gods.)

+Islam forbids alcohol but throughout time this seems only obeyed by the most devout.
+Coffee then becomes popular in place of alcohol.
+Popularization of coffee houses and 16C onwards, communal hookah.
+Roasted coffee beans and drinking coffee thick would be a Turkish tradition.

+The month of Ramadan is a pillar of Islam, during which no eating or drinking is allowed during daylight.
+People eat with 3 fingers of right hand, usually sitting on the floor.
+Flatbread + tray of food.

+The tradition of sharing food with strangers at your door became adopted, symbolizing hospitality and equality.
+Although certain sects only dine with muslims.

+Elite food include dates, mutton, camel's milk (sheep tail fat in particular).

+Islamic golden age saw the preservation of Greco/Roman work, later to be reintroduced to Europe.
+Arguably for the first time real expansion on Greek thoughts.

+Jews-Muslim animosity would also be a fairly late development.

+Persian culture was largely absorbed, including its preference for young meats (roasted / fried in butter, served with sugar / syrup / crushed nuts / creamy, and slowly cooked over low fire.
+Usually marinated)

+Islamic culinary arts were also accomplished in sweets / pastry / ice cream.
+The same period also saw advancement in agriculture technology, irrigation and medicine.

+### High middle ages

+Norse influence.
+Global warming.
+Population boom.
+Danish cook book.